Tickle torture: Historical examples

-A 1903 article described an immobilized suicidal patient at the Hudson River State Hospital who was tied to a bed for his own safety.
+A 1903 New York Times article described an immobilized suicidal patient at the Hudson River State Hospital who was tied to a bed for his own safety.
 While he lay helpless, the patient's feet were tickled by one of the hospital attendants, Frank A. Sanders.
 "Sanders is said to have confessed that while intoxicated he amused himself by tickling the feet and ribs of Hayes and pulling his nose."
 Sanders also gave his restrained victim a black eye.
 Another hospital employee came upon Sanders while he was entertaining himself at his patient's expense, and Sanders was brought before a grand jury.

 Heinz Heger, a man imprisoned in the Flossenbürg concentration camp during World War II, witnessed Nazi prison guards perform tickle torture on a fellow inmate.
 He describes this incident in his book The Men with the Pink Triangle: "The first game that the SS sergeant and his men played was to tickle their victim with goose feathers, on the soles of his feet, between his legs, in the armpits, and on other parts of his naked body.
 At first the prisoner forced himself to keep silent, while his eyes twitched in fear and torment from one SS man to the other.
 Then he could not restrain himself and finally he broke out in a high-pitched laughter that very soon turned into a cry of pain, while the tears ran down his face, and his body twisted against his chains.
 After this tickling torture, they let the lad hang there for a little, while a flood of tears ran down his cheeks and he cried and sobbed uncontrollably."

 In Vernon Wiehe's book Sibling Abuse, he published his research findings regarding 150 adults who were abused by their siblings during childhood.
 Several reported tickling as a type of physical abuse they experienced, and based on these reports it was revealed that abusive tickling is capable of provoking extreme physiological reactions in the victim, such as vomiting, urinary incontinence, and losing consciousness due to inability to breathe.